jameshfisher/jameshfisher.com/_posts/2017-01-29-process-communication-methods.md

 ---
-title: "In what ways can processes communicate?"
+title: In what ways can processes communicate?
+tags:
+  - posix
+  - ipc
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 UNIX processes on their own are boring; they are interesting when they communicate.
 There are many methods of "Inter-process communication", or IPC.
 What are all these methods?
 There are many!: